 We believe in one God—Father, Son and Holy Spirit.

 We believe in one God who exists as a Trinity.
-He is infinite, invisible, omnipotent, omniscient, unchanging, and holy.
-He is without beginning or end.
+He is infinite, invisible, omnipotent, omniscient, unchanging, sovereign, and holy.
+He is eternal, without beginning or end.
 He is the source and sustainer of all that exists.

 We believe in God the Father Almighty, Creator of heaven and earth, of all things visible and invisible.

 We believe in Jesus Christ, the eternal Son of God, Light from Light, God from God.
 He became incarnate by the Holy Spirit in the womb of the virgin Mary, fully God and fully man.
 He lived a sinless life.
 He was crucified as an atonement for sin and He bodily rose again on the third day.
 He ascended to the right hand of the Father where He reigns and intercedes for us.
 He will bodily and visibly come again in glory to judge the living and the dead.

 We believe in the Holy Spirit, who is to be worshiped and glorified with the Father and the Son.
 He regenerates the sinner’s heart, indwells every Christian, convicts of sin, helps us in our weakness, and empowers us to live a fruitful Christian life.

 We believe in the Gospel—the good news of salvation.